 It’s possible to also use the fruits and segments.

 Even though it’s called “Barbary fig tree”, there is absolutely no relationship with the orchard fig tree.
-And Barbary – which was meant to designate North Africa – isn’t at all its native habitat.
-Harvesting it is quite difficult.
-Not so much because of the cactus needles themselves, but because on the fruits, there are bunches of needles called “glochids” that easily break off.
-These get stuck on your fingers (and if you were a bit too hungry, in your palate!) and it’s very difficult to dislodge them.
+And Barbary – which at the time meant North Africa – isn’t at all its native habitat.
+Harvesting it is actually quite difficult.
+Not so much because of the cactus needles themselves, but because of pricks on the fruits themselves.
+Indeed, there are bunches of needles called “glochids” that easily break off.
+These have barbs that prick your fingers (and if you were a bit too hungry, your mouth!) and it’s very difficult to dislodge them.

-For the harvest, use a stick where the tip is opened up to form a tripod, you can wedge the fruit in that and twist it off.
+For the harvest, use a stick where you split the tip open to form a tripod.
+It’s then very easy to wedge the fruit in that and twist it off.
 Simply nudge the fruit and it will detach itself from the plant.
-To get rid of the glochids, roll them over in sand or brush them carefully in the sink.
+To get rid of the spiny thorn clusters –glochids is their technical name– roll them over in sand or brush them carefully in the sink.

 Cooking with barbary fig for its health benefits

 Barbary fig can be eaten raw or cooked in jam (together with quince), but you can also prepare fruit jelly.
-When fermented, it makes great tequila.
+Fermenting barbary fig makes great tequila.

-In Mexico, Barbary fig tree segments are cooked: they’re sliced and cooked like string beans.
+In Mexico, Barbary fig tree paddles are an ingredient in many meals.
+Cooks slice them into strands and prepare them like string beans.

 Nutritional content of Barbary fig